Public procurement

 - Create a level playing field for suppliers that strive to respect human rights.

-The UN Guiding Principles (UNGPs) on Business and Human Rights afford special attention to the state’s role when it acts as a commercial actor.
-Guiding Principle 6 provides that “States should promote respect for human rights by business enterprises with which they conduct commercial transactions.”
+The UN Guiding Principles on Business and Human Rights (UNGPs) are the foundational framework articulating the link between human rights and public procurement.
+UNGP 6 provides that “States should promote respect for human rights by business enterprises with which they conduct commercial transactions.”

 “States conduct a variety of commercial transactions with business enterprises, not least through their procurement activities.
 This provides States – individually and collectively – with unique opportunities to promote awareness of and respect for human rights by those enterprises, including through the terms of contracts, with due regard to States’ relevant obligations under national and international law.”

-Advancements in the area of public procurement and human rights includes the EU Directive 2014/24/EU of 2014 which includes measures to allow procurers to use public procurement to further common societal goals and new routes to remedy for victims.
+At the regional, level, the EU Directive 2014/24/EU includes measures to allow procurers to use public procurement to further common societal goals and new routes to remedy for victims.
 In this regard, the EU Commission has recently developed a publication on making socially responsible public procurement work.
-The publication details 71 good practice cases from 10 different sectors, such as construction, healthcare, ICT, etc.
+The publication details 71 good practice cases from 10 different sectors, such as construction, healthcare, and ICT.

 Constitutional protection for human rights within public procurement can be found in South Africa where the Constitution allows organs of the State to implement a preferential procurement policy in the allocation of contracts for the protection and advancement of persons that were previously disadvantaged by unfair discrimination.
 Section 217(3) provides for legislation that will prescribe a framework within which the policy must be implemented.
 As a result, the Preferential Procurement Policy Framework Act (PPPFA) and the regulations published under it (PPPFA Regulations) establish requirements regarding black economic empowerment (BEE) and local production and content.